dottjt/plastic/chapters/03-family.md

 <!-- Father -->

-I didn't know a lot about my father, let alone whether he was still alive.
+I didn't know a lot about my father.
 He was more of a blur, than a curiosity.
 Admittedly it never really bothered me a great deal.
 It's hard to complain about something that you didn't have, and had no reference to compare to.
 Well, I did have my mother, and that was bad enough.
 Perhaps that was part of reason why I got along with dad in the short time that we were together before he had left, simply due to the misery that was mum.
 I guess I can't blame him, but I also can't praise him for anything he's done.

 "You need to find a partner," she says.